- What are Excel connections?

 As with any database, you’d have to update it regularly.
 To do this manually by moving or copying the information would be time-consuming, and there is a greater risk of human error.
 Setting up data connections in Excel will allow you to create links between different data sources, including Microsoft Access or SQL databases, and automate data refresh.

 In this article, you’ll learn what Excel external data connections are and how to use them in Excel.
 In a few simple steps, you’ll be able to create your external connections in Excel, change or update the source, and remove this connection when you no longer need it.
-Alternatively, Layer is an all-around automation tool where you can customize connections between data sources in one single place.
+Alternatively, Sheetgo is an all-in-one automation platform where you can customize connections between data sources in one single place.

 What are Excel connections?